-When making a web development cost calculator, most people charge based on the following factors:
+Here I am creating a web development cost calculator, so my questions are based on the following factors:

 What questions you ask and how much it adds to the final price is completely up to you, which is the main advantage of making your own website cost calculator.

 Now that you have figured out what questions to ask, it's time to drag & drop them in.
 There are many ways to ask questions.

 You can list text answers as multiple choice, you can add a slider to indicate the number of pages or you can use image answer to show different types of logos you can make.

 But if the client chooses words instead of typing in numbers, how do we calculate the price with that?
 In involve.me you can add a price tag to each selectable answer - tick “Individual score and calculation” and add prices to each answer to be able to calculate the price.

 Step 4: Build Formula

 Once your questions are in, it's time to add a formula that takes the answers your clients picked and calculates the results.

 To add this formula, drag & drop the calculator icon into the last page of your website RIO calculator.
 Clicking “Open Formula Builder” will take you to another drag & drop editor - this one is for making formulas.